heavyedge/heavyedge-dataset/README.md

 ## Usage

-HeavyEdge-Dataset provides `ProfileDataset` which wraps profile data file.
+HeavyEdge-Dataset provides dataset classes profile data file.

 A simple use case to load two-dimensional coordinates of profiles and their lengths: